ohinitoffa/ImgSonficiation2/README.md

 - C++ part to segment the image in regions ( http://www.iro.umontreal.ca/~mignotte/ResearchMaterial/VOIBFM-SourceCode/ProgVOIBFM.tar.gz )
 - C++ part to generate sounds from the abstract content ( https://github.com/ohinitoffa/ImgSonification )
 - Java part which run on Android device and represente the client code.
-See apk
+See apk file https://github.com/ohinitoffa/ImgSonficiation2/blob/main/TalkingImage2.apk
 - A server part in PHP which serves the images and sound
 - A dataset of images and sound